ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 Compose deployments support having only one read-only replica connected at a time.

-If you use whitelists to limit connections to your Compose deployment, you need to either disable the whitelist before you create the read-only replica or whitelist the range of IP addresses that your new {{site.data.keyword.databases-for-postgresql}} uses.
-Use the subnets listed on the [Whitelisting](/docs/databases-for-postgresql?topic=cloud-databases-whitelisting#whitelisting-cloud-databases-in-your-environment) page, and add all the ranges for the region where your {{site.data.keyword.databases-for-postgresql}} deployment lives to your Compose whitelist.
+If you use allowlists to limit connections to your Compose deployment, you need to either disable the allowlist before you create the read-only replica or allowlist the range of IP addresses that your new {{site.data.keyword.databases-for-postgresql}} uses.
+Use the subnets listed on the [allowlisting](/docs/databases-for-postgresql?topic=cloud-databases-allowlisting#allowlisting-cloud-databases-in-your-environment) page, and add all the ranges for the region where your {{site.data.keyword.databases-for-postgresql}} deployment lives to your Compose allowlist.

 ## Setting Up on IBM Cloud